 This weekend I participated in the Parallax Art fair in London.
 It was my first experience participating in this show, and my first time being in London.
 I purchased a musicians traveling case and brought 11 pieces to the show.
 It had a projected turnout of 10-16,000 visitors, and around 300 participating artists.
 Among the artists was a one-woman show by Setsuko Ono.

 Local Media were there making their rounds interviewed artists.
 The venue was packed from the start!
 I shared a booth with a Swedish painter who also worked in abstract acrylics.
 It was a tight squeeze with the amount of foot traffic, but I'm happy that so many people were able to stop, look, and ask questions.
-I'm also happy that I may have generated several large-scale commissions.
 The art fair was a great excuse to cross the pond, and I would like to return again later in 2018.
 Pictured below include artists Brian Kelvin (digital art), Sue Haskel (Mixed Media & Collage), Jen Morrow (watercolor) and others.

 I've recently embarked on a line of original, hand-painted silk scarves.
 I love painting on silk - I find the unpredictable fluidity incredibly relaxing.
 I decided to start a fundraising campaign for my trip to London, UK.
 In London I was invited to participate in the Parallax Art Fair, held at Kensington Town Hall February 3-4, 2018.
 The sales of these scarves will directly support my journey overseas.
 They add color and original style to any wardrobe.
 They are available for sale here in my Clothing section, and range from $40-79 with shipping included.